 Book your free consultation

-Pamela offers private, in-home or virtual prenatal preparation classes to you and your partner.
+If you are looking for some guidance on how you and your partner can work together during your labour and birth, Pamela offers private, in-home or virtual prenatal preparation classes to you and your partner.
 Sessions are 2 hours long and will provide you with information and tools on labour and birth such as: emotions in labour, stages of labour, positions for labour and birth, pain management techniques and options, creating your birth preferences/plan, and items to pack for your birth at home or hospital.